 Prior to her service in the U.S. Attorney’s Office, Ms. McCarthy was an Associate at Lankler Siffert & Wohl and served as a Law Clerk to Judge John F. Keenan, United States District Judge for the Southern District of New York.

+She has been recognized in Chambers USA 2019.
 Since 2009, she has been recognized by “New York Super Lawyers” in the field of white-collar criminal defense.
 Since 2011, Ms. McCarthy has been listed in Best Lawyers in America.
 She is AV Rated in Martindale-Hubbell.

 Ms. McCarthy is a 1989 graduate of Fordham Law School, where she served as an Articles Editor on the Fordham Law Review.
 She received a B.A. in 1985 from Colgate University.